bandwidthcom/acrobits-catapult-reference-app-voice-android/README.md

 Before you get started, there are a few things that you will need to have set up first.
  - [Android Studio](http://developer.android.com/sdk/index.html)
  - [Android SDK set up and configured](http://developer.android.com/sdk/installing/index.html)
- - A device or an emulator to debug the app on (with USB debugging enabled)
+ - A [device](http://developer.android.com/tools/device.html) or an [emulator](http://developer.android.com/tools/devices/emulator.html) (ARMv7) to debug the app on
- - An account set up on the Bandwidth Application Dashboard
+ - An account set up on the [Bandwidth Application Platform](https://catapult.inetwork.com/)

 ###Setting up your Bandwidth account
  - [Need to get detailed instructions for this part]